Prioritising Localisation in 2019

 If there’s one thing we’re grateful for in 2019, it’s the fact that localisation has become more of a priority for companies looking to serve the Indian market.
 The question is no longer why should we localize, or even how, but what resources do we dedicate to it?

 It’s been well established by expert studies that the Indian internet is already primarily Indian x’language speaking.
 The Indian language character of the Indian internet will only increase over time – 90% of new internet users coming online will use an Indian language, not English.

-Localization doesn’t merely deal with content conversion.
+Localisation doesn’t merely deal with content conversion.
 It also enables content creation in Indian languages, as well as better multilingual search and discovery engines to find and consume relevant content.
-Another important element that comes included within the process of localization is making transactions Indian language friendly.
+Another important element that comes included within the process of localisation is making transactions Indian language friendly.
 After all, platforms revolve around funnels that end with conversions, and this holds good regardless of the user’s language.

-So far, localization has generally been seen by decision makers as a function of user experience, not of revenue.
+So far, localisation has generally been seen by decision makers as a function of user experience, not of revenue.
 It is a great addition to a company’s strategy, but not an essential addition.

-This is a misconception, since localization can most definitely have a very direct impact on your revenue, in addition to its boost to non English user experience.
-This misconception is keeping companies from localizing aggressively.
+This is a misconception, since localisation can most definitely have a very direct impact on your revenue, in addition to its boost to non English user experience.
+This misconception is keeping companies from localising aggressively.

 Think Long Run – Think Market Share

 Something very important companies need to keep in mind while evaluating their localisation strategy is that hundreds of millions of Indian language internet users will be coming online over the next 5 years.
 That’s tens of millions of potential new users every week.

 According to studies, tens of millions of Indian language internet users will come online in 2019, and many of them will want to shop online.
 They can only actually carry out these transactions if platforms come enabled with language support in their mother tongue.
 Not all Indian e-commerce platforms will support local languages when they come online.
 Which platforms will these tens of millions of users naturally gravitate towards using, then?